 Interested in starting your own journal?
 Duke University Libraries provides support for members of the Duke community who want to publish their scholarly journal online via the Open Journal System.

 Digitization & digital scholarship projects

 Want to digitize primary sources or get other assistance with digital projects?
-The Digital Scholarship and Production Services department provides consulting and assistance with digital scholarship and digital collections projects.
+The Digital Scholarship Services department provides training, consulting, and assistance with digital research projects.